Wasted in Jackson: Background

 Speaking in November 2010 to noted UK soul writer Pete Lewis – Assistant Editor of Blues & Soul – Pritchard explained how the album's title emanated from its evocative title-track and its reference to her small-town, Deep-South-USA upbringing: "In a way I wanted to pay homage to my hometown.
 I'm actually very thankful that it is the tiny little small town that it IS, because it made me wanna get the heck OUTTA there!
 You know, from a very young age I always knew that I wanted to go somewhere else!
 And so that in turn became the reason why I started my journey and what ultimately led me to London and making this album!
 I just always felt like I was wasting my time BEING in Jackson as a young kid."

 Critical reception

-The album has received generally positive views from music critics.
-Telegraph music critic Andrew Perry gave the album a positive review commenting that "Born in Jackson, Tennessee, 22-year-old Lauren Pritchard already has a survivor's CV."
+The album has received generally positive reviews from music critics.
+Telegraph music critic Andrew Perry gave the album a positive review, commenting, "Born in Jackson, Tennessee, 22-year-old Lauren Pritchard already has a survivor's CV."